stuartrexking/emacs.d/README.md

 Emacs configuration is simply a collection of functions and variables.

+If you want to understand what's going on, read through the `init.el` and then each of the `customizations/stu-*.el` files.
+It's easy to understand if you can read Clojure.

 ## Some pointers to get up to speed quickly ##

 ### Control Keys ###